loda-lang/loda-programs/programs/oeis/list0.md

 * [A045944](http://oeis.org/A045944) ([L06 program](A045944.asm)): Rhombic matchstick numbers: a(n) = n*(3*n+2).
 * [A045945](http://oeis.org/A045945) ([L06 program](A045945.asm)): Hexagonal matchstick numbers: a(n) = 3*n*(3*n+1).
 * [A045946](http://oeis.org/A045946) ([L08 program](A045946.asm)): Star of David matchstick numbers: 6n(3n+1).
+* [A045949](http://oeis.org/A045949) ([L37 program](A045949.asm)): Number of equilateral triangles formed out of matches that can be found in a hexagonal chunk of side length n in hexagonal array of matchsticks.
 * [A045950](http://oeis.org/A045950) ([L36 program](A045950.asm)): Triangles in Star of David matchstick arrangement of side n.
 * [A045991](http://oeis.org/A045991) ([L07 program](A045991.asm)): a(n) = n^3 - n^2.
 * [A046037](http://oeis.org/A046037) ([L08 program](A046037.asm)): Numbers n for which floor((3/2)^n) is composite.